-Crypto@2304T is blocked, the RSA, EC and Toolbox libraries cannot be used.
-If the SCP is b locked neither solely hardware based nor SCL based AES and TDES calculations are provided by the TOE.
-No accessibility to the deselected cryptographic coprocessors has no further impact on any other security feature provided by the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.
+Note that this TOE can come with both cryptographic coprocessors accessible, or with a blocked SCP or with a blocked Crypto@2304T, or with both cryptographic coprocessors blocked.
+The blocking depends on the user's choice.
+No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.
 The TOE can also be delivered without a specific optional software library.
-In this case the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (EC) or/and SHA-2 or/and SCL based AES and TDES calculations.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (EC) or/and SHA-2 or/and SCL-based Advanced Encryption Standard (AES) or/and SCL-based Triple Data Encryption Standard (TDES).